IgorTodorovskiIBM/blog/_posts/2024-03-26-vim-autocomplete.md

 Language servers use JSON-RPC to communicate between the development tool and the language server.
 Using JSON-RPC allows the server to be implemented in any language.
 For example, the COBOL language server is written in Java and the Python language server is written in Python.
 The protocol itself defines a set of features that can be supported by the server, such as code completion and go-to-definition.
 For more information on what languages implement language servers, check out this [page](https://microsoft.github.io/language-server-protocol/implementors/servers/).

-## Why LSPs are handy for development
+## Why LSP support is great for editors

-LSP's enable code editors to support the following features withouth having to write their own Langauge parsers and analyzers:
+LSP's enable code editors to support the following features without having to write their own Langauge parsers and analyzers:

 * **Code Completion**: Auto-complete suggestions can signifiantly speed up coding because you no longer need to look up the APIs by browsing the manual or system interfaces.
 * **Error Diagnostics**: This feature helps you maintain clean code as you are actively writing new code.
 * **Code Navigation**: LSPs understand your code and eanbles you to easily navigate to code definitions and call sites.

-Ideally, to get the best support for LSPs in a terminal edidtor, we would want to port Neovim to z/OS.
+Ideally, to get the best support for LSPs in a terminal editor, we would want to port Neovim to z/OS.
 Unfortuantely, the neovim port is still in progress!

-So in the meantime, I'm going to describe how we can provide LSP support into Vim on z/OS.
+So in the meantime, I'm going to describe how we can provide LSP support to Vim on z/OS.

 ## Adding LSP Support to Vim